Terraplana

-Terraplana (stylized in lowercase) is a Brazilian shoegaze band formed in 2017 in Curitiba, Paraná.
+Terraplana (/pt-BR/; Flatearth; stylized in lowercase) is a Brazilian shoegaze band formed in 2017 in Curitiba, Paraná.
 It consists of Stephani Heuczuk (bass, vocals), Vinícius Lourenço (guitars, vocals), Cassiano Kruchelski (guitars, vocals), and Wendeu Silverio (drums).
 Their music blends shoegaze, post-rock, and alternative rock, incorporating ambient textures, ethereal vocals, and distorted guitar work.
 Singing primarily in Portuguese, the band emphasizes introspective lyrical themes and layered sonic compositions.
 They have been recognized as one of the leading acts in Brazil's underground shoegaze revival scene.

 Terraplana released their debut EP Exílio in 2017, followed by their first full-length album Olhar Pra Trás in 2023, which received critical acclaim and marked their rise in national visibility.
 In 2025, the band released their second album Natural, which expanded their sonic palette and was praised by critics from outlets such as Monkeybuzz, Folha de S.Paulo, and Stereogum.
 They have performed at major events including South by Southwest (SXSW), Primavera Sound São Paulo, and Coolritiba Festival, and have toured internationally in Argentina and the United States.

 History

 2017–2018: Formation and Exílio

-Stephanie Heuczuk and Vinícius Lourenço connected through on-line interactions on Twitter in 2011 and began exchanging musical ideas.
-Lourenço then moved to Curitiba in 2015, allowing the collaboration to evolve more concretely.
-The band emerged in 2017 in the city of Curitiba, in the state of Paraná.
-By May 2017, the band had solidified into a quartet, originally consisting of Heuczuk (bass, vocals), Lourenço (guitars, vocals), Matheus Teles (guitars, vocals), and Wendeu Silverio (drums).
+Stephanie Heuczuk and Vinícius Lourenço connected through online interactions on Twitter in 2011 and began exchanging musical ideas.
+Lourenço moved to Curitiba in 2015; the band emerged in 2017 in that city.
+Although early projects did not come to fruition, the collaboration progressed to songwriting during this period, and by May, the band had solidified into a quartet, originally consisting of Heuczuk (bass, vocals), Lourenço (guitars, vocals), Matheus Teles (guitars, vocals), and Wendeu Silverio (drums).
 In an interview with Luciano Ferreiro, Lourenço and Silverio said they chose the name terraplana (lit. 'flatearth') because it was easy to remember.
 Their first concert was at an event organized by the band itself, playing alongside their friends' bands Rawph and Céu de Vênus.

-The group then released their debut extended play, titled Exílio, in 21 December 2017.
+The group then released their debut extended play, titled Exílio, on 21 December 2017.
 It features six tracks—"Intro", "Ambedo", "Lamento", "Interlúdio", "Virou Crime", and "Fall"—and runs for a total of 19 minutes.
-Entirely self-produced by Lourenço in his bedroom studio, he stated that "it was quite a long process.
-I think we started recording in September, and the EP was only ready, mixed and mastered, by December".
+Entirely self-produced by Lourenço in his bedroom studio who stated that "it was quite a long process", starting with recording in September, and by December undergoing mixing and mastering.
 The group reached out to several music websites, including from Latin America, and radio stations to help promote the work, and began selling band T-shirts at shows.
 Exílio received positive reviews and was well received by audiences, which led the band to play numerous shows in 2018, touring through Paraná, São Paulo, and Santa Catarina.